The Allan Stewart Tapes

 The Allan Stewart Tapes was a television comedy series which aired on 1979 on Scottish Television.
 It starred Allan Stewart, alongside Jack Douglas who played his butler living in a penthouse flat overlooking Edinburgh Castle.

 According to the Lost UK TV Shows website, the programme is missing, believed wiped, making it a very late example of wiping.
+In 2026 Kaleidoscope were able to return the first half of episode 1 to the STV archive.
+It was recovered from a personal recording of a repeat on Thames Television.